 Third Graders build on sewing and tying skills in a colorful tapestry project while learning about the Mexican holiday, Day of the Dead.
 They reproduce Edvard Munch’s painting of The Screamby creating their own rendition of what makes them scream, and they learn about proportions of the face during a portrait unit on Salvador Dali.
 They study form, color, and texture in 3D basket weaving, and use both ink and watercolor to create original work.
 They each create a soft sculpture dolls of their character for their Changemaker project presentations, exploring form and structure in textile art.

 In Third Grade, actors begin to understand their voices using projection and diction.
 Extending the voice forward and working on their style of speaking, students learn about characterization.
-Third Grade performs Hamlet in the Shakespeare festival and helps create their scene for the All-School Play held at the Wheeler Opera House.
-Children also put on a playwright festival where they display their narrative skills of exposition and character development.
+Third Grade performs Hamlet in the Shakespeare Festival, exploring the fascinating characters and complex themes of this classic play.

 Outdoor & Physical Education